MicrosoftDocs/azure-devops-docs/docs/user-guide/services.md

 Azure Test Plans is a comprehensive service designed to facilitate the creation, management, and execution of various testing methodologies, including manual, exploratory, and automated tests.

-**Key features of Azure Test Plans:**
+**Azure Test Plans includes the following key features:**

-**Workflow customization:** Tailor your testing workflow with customizable test plans, suites, and cases, ensuring alignment with your project’s needs.
+- **Workflow customization:** Tailor your testing workflow with customizable test plans, suites, and cases, ensuring alignment with your project’s needs.
-**Traceability:** Achieve end-to-end traceability, linking requirements directly to test cases and bugs, with requirement-based test suites.
+- **Traceability:** Achieve end-to-end traceability, linking requirements directly to test cases and bugs, with requirement-based test suites.
-**Test selection:** Utilize query-based test suites for criteria-based test selection, streamlining the testing process.
+- **Test selection:** Utilize query-based test suites for criteria-based test selection, streamlining the testing process.
-**User-friendly interface:** Benefit from an Excel-like grid interface, simplifying the creation and management of test cases.
+- **User-friendly interface:** Benefit from an Excel-like grid interface, simplifying the creation and management of test cases.
-**Reusable elements:** Enhance efficiency with reusable test steps and shared parameters, promoting consistency across tests.
+- **Reusable elements:** Enhance efficiency with reusable test steps and shared parameters, promoting consistency across tests.
-**Collaboration:** Share test plans, suites, and cases with stakeholders for review and feedback, fostering a collaborative testing environment.
+- **Collaboration:** Share test plans, suites, and cases with stakeholders for review and feedback, fostering a collaborative testing environment.
-**Cross-platform execution:** Execute tests directly from your browser on any platform, which offers flexibility and convenience.
+- **Cross-platform execution:** Execute tests directly from your browser on any platform, which offers flexibility and convenience.
-**Activity monitoring:** Monitor testing activities with real-time charts, providing visibility into test progress and outcomes.
+- **Activity monitoring:** Monitor testing activities with real-time charts, providing visibility into test progress and outcomes.

-For a detailed exploration of how Azure Test Plans can streamline your testing processes, see the[Azure Test Plans documentation](../test/index.ym.
+For a detailed exploration of how Azure Test Plans can streamline your testing processes, see the[Azure Test Plans documentation](../test/index.yml).

 ![Screenshot of Test Plans landing page.](media/test-plans-vert.png)